ttscoff/bunch/bunch-files/logic.md

 ---
 layout: default
-title: Logic
+title: Conditional Logic
 parent: Bunch Files
 tags: [snippets,variables]
 ---
 # Conditional Logic
 {:.no_toc}

-If you want to take your Bunches to the next level, conditional logic can add flexibility and control.
+If you want to make your Bunches more flexible, performing different tasks based on various criteria, conditional logic can add flexibility and control.

+* Table of Contents
+{:toc}

 ## Syntax

 Bunch supports if/else syntax.
 There are a number of conditions you can use to determine if a certain block will run.
-The most basic form of this is just the if statement.
+The most basic form of this is the "if" statement.
 The block starts with an "if _condition_" line, no indentation, and ends with a line containing just "end".
-The contents between the "if" and "end" can optionally be indented for readability.
+The contents between the "if" and "end" are indented 4 spaces or one tab.

 ```bunch
 if var_one